 Some manufacturers put more substances to preserve the value of the liquid, and some put less.
 While it may not be clear in the ingredient list itself, you can deduce how many preservatives there are based on the expiration date.

-Of course, those with fewer artificial stabilizers will last shorter and will have a faster best-by deadline written on the packaging.
+Of course, commercial lemon juice with fewer artificial stabilizers will last shorter and will have a faster best-by deadline written on the packaging.

 How Long Does Lemon Juice Last?

 Different durations apply to fresh juice that you made yourself at home or one purchased that has a preservative in it.
+Without a doubt, freshly squeezed ones, as well as commercially packaged lemon juice, have a shelf life and will spoil over time.
 It will depend a lot on the method of production and composition for purchased ones, but here are some guidelines.

 Freshly squeezed homemade lemon juice